If you are unsatisfied with pre workout supplements, then it’s possible you are considering trying to make your own pre workout. I understand.

 Does DIY Pre Workout Taste Good?

-Some people recommend mixing your homemade pre-workout with a powdered flavored drink, but that seems to defeat the purpose of making your own pre-workout using only high-quality ingredients.
+Some people recommend mixing your homemade pre-workout with a powdered flavored drink, but that seems to defeat the purpose when you make your own pre-workout using only high-quality ingredients.

 I’m suspicious of the taste, and I would rather find something that is either unflavored or a pre-made workout that has been tested by other people for great tasting flavor.